 - $100 certificate toward Genuine Mercedes-Benz Accessories at the card renewal

-This card has the same benefits as the personal Platinum Card® from American Express plus a couple of exclusive benefits.
+This card has the same benefits as the personal The Business Platinum Card from American Express plus a couple of exclusive benefits.

 - 30% bonus for using points to book a flight on your selected airline